nickLeipold/GeoTabJokeGenerator/review.md

   when they were called.
 THis was a quick fix of checking the composed url.

 ## Updated urls
-  Switched over to the new url that was needed for the names api as well as parsing the json object properly
+  Switched over to the new url that was needed for the names api as well as parsing the json object properly.

 ## Removed prompt for instructions
   I made the design decision/assumtion that if you are wanting to use the tool in non --cli mode,